London2600/Pico/content/articles/20150827_some_random_ctf.md

 Date: 2015/08/27
 */

 I have no idea where this CTF came from.
 It sells itself as an OWASP CTF, and possible for Latam Tour 2015.
-But it's not the [Latam Tour CTF](https://www.owasp.org/index.php/LatamTour2015#tab=CTF) mentioned on the OWASP site, which was South America anyway, while this one appears to be [Dutch](http://www.securityskills.nl/).
+But it's not the [Latam Tour CTF](https://www.owasp.org/index.php/LatamTour2015#tab=CTF) mentioned on the OWASP site, which is based in South America, while this one appears to be [Dutch](http://www.securityskills.nl/).

 [Whatever, here it is!](https://ctf-ddn.rhcloud.com/)